nextcloud/desktop/doc/navigating.rst

 .. index:: account settings, user, password, Server URL

-The ``Account`` window provides a summary for general settings associated with the ownCloud account.
-This window enables you to manage any synchronized folders in the account, and to modify which folders you want to sync.
+The ``Account`` window provides a summary for your ownCloud account settings.
+You can manage which folders and files you want to synchronize, change your account settings, and pause and resume synchronization.

 To access and modify the account settings: